Churchill Falls Generating Station: Post-construction legal challenges

 In Newfoundland and Labrador, the contract between Churchill Falls (Labrador) Corporation (CFLCo) and Hydro-Québec has created a great deal of resentment.
 Events unforeseen at the time of the 1969 negotiation have greatly increased Hydro-Quebec's profit margin on the fixed price of energy from the station.

 The Government of Newfoundland and Labrador has unsuccessfully challenged the 1969 contract in court.
 In November 2018, the Supreme Court of Canada rejected a bid to force Hydro-Québec to reopen the contract before 2041, deciding that the high profits of Hydro-Québec did not justify re-opening the contract.
 The majority decision held that the unforeseeability of future energy price increases was a risk that the CFLCo had assumed when the contract was signed and the court could not force the parties to re-open the contract.
 Gascon additionally said that unforeseeability would justify overturning the contract only if it made the contract less beneficial to one party and not in this case, where it merely made the contract more beneficial to one party (Hydro-Québec).

-In 2019 Quebec's highest court, the Quebec Court of Appeal ruled that Hydro-Quebec's right to sell Churchill Falls energy had a monthly cap, simplifying the management of water resources for the Lower Churchill Project's Muskrat Falls station.
+In 2019, Quebec's highest court, the Quebec Court of Appeal ruled that Hydro-Quebec's right to sell Churchill Falls energy had a monthly cap, simplifying the management of water resources for the Lower Churchill Project's Muskrat Falls station.

-Newfoundland and Labrador will be able to renegotiate the project in 2041, when the contract expires.
+In December 2024, Newfoundland premier Andrew Furey and Quebec premier François Legault signed a 50-year Memorandum of understanding renegotiating the contract.
+If ratified by both provinces, the rates Hydro-Quebec pays for Churchill Falls electricity would rise by 2,850% and Quebec would pay Newfoundland and Labrador Hydro $3.5 billion for co-development rights for two anticipated Churchill River energy projects.
+At the press conference announcing the deal, Furey symbolically tore up a copy of the 1969 agreement.